thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 1. **Remapping** - when we re-anchor to a new object, i.e. a different reference frame
 2. **Realignment** - when we re-anchor to correct for location (_phase_ in biology) and orientation within a reference frame

-This part of the RFC primarily focuses on realignment of hypotheses.
+This part of the RFC focuses on how we can benefit from realignment of hypotheses.

 ### Problem Statement and Proposed Solution